ph1losof/nvim/README.md

    nvim
    ```

-3. Install all LSP servers, formatters, and linters:
+3. Install all LSP servers, formatters, and linters (this is a custom command defined in this config, not a built-in Mason command):

    ```vim
    :MasonInstallAll